angry-tony/A-collection-of-OSS-tools/README.md

 * [rcron](https://code.google.com/p/rcron/) - cron redundancy and failover, ensures a job will only run on the "active" machine
 * [Repose](http://openrepose.org/) - REST proxy
 * [reset](http://linux.die.net/man/1/reset) - Reset your terminal after you accidentally cat a binary file
+* [ScreenCloud](https://screencloud.net/) - Take a screenshot and either upload it to their site to share, or save it locally
 * [script](http://linux.die.net/man/1/script) - Standard utility to record commands, input, and output
 * [Silver Searcher, The](https://github.com/ggreer/the_silver_searcher) - Source code searching tool, similar to "ack" but faster
 * [SQL Fiddle](http://sqlfiddle.com/) - Write and test SQL